 Low manufacturing carbon footprint

-Our audited and certified carbon footprint certification states that we produce just 26.26 kg of carbon dioxide per 1 tonne of material we manufacture.
-This offers very significant carbon savings compared to traditional sand cement screed.
-You could save more than 95% of the carbon emissions associated with the manufacture of your floor screed by swapping from regular sand cement to Gypsol screed.
+Our carbon footprint has been independently audited and certified, verifying that Gypsol Binder products just 26.26 kg of carbon dioxide per 1 tonne of material manufactured.
+This compares favourably with cement manufacture, which exerts in the region of 900kg per 1 tonne of material produced.
+You could, therefore, save up to 94% of the carbon emissions associated with the manufacture of your floor screed by switching from cement-based to Gypsol screed.
 Find out more in our carbon footprint guidance sheet.

 Low embodied energy